Table of Contents

 Because God is sovereign over His creation, whether visible or invisible, He has to be all-knowing.
 God is omniscient (1 John 3:20).
 “And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account” (Hebrews 4:13).
-He knows when a sparrow falls or when we lose a single hair (Matthew 10:29-30).
+He even knows when a sparrow falls or when we lose a single hair (Matthew 10:29-30).

 God can read all our thoughts, even before we speak forth (Psalm 139:4).
 He knows our hearts from afar; He even saw us in the womb (Psalm 139:1-3, 15-16).
 Solomon expresses this truth perfectly when he says, “For you, you only, know the hearts of all the children of mankind” (1 Kings 8:39).